Smokedown Project

 The site, at Smokedown Farm in West Oxfordshire, was initially identified following the discovery of potsherds and ceramic building material (CBM) distributed across the centre of the field and a spread of roman coins found by metal detectorists.
 The project started with some very limited geophysical surveying in 2020 and the first trenches were opened in summer 2021.
 SOAG is usually able to excavate at Smokedown for a period of up to seven weeks in the summer.

 This page gives a summary of the explorations and surveys undertaken in each of the years so far.
-Further annual summary reports are available (to members only) on the Smokedown Project Reports and Documents page.

 The full results of the excavations, together with analysis of the finds, are planned to be published in due course in the SOAG Bulletin.